pytorch/rfcs/RFC-0013-input-descriptor.md

 # Scripted model specialized to the input_descriptor
 scripted = torch.jit.script(MyModel(),input_descriptor={"x":meta, "flag":myFlag})
 ```

-When invoking the input-descriptor specialized model, inputs are checked against the input descriptor as shown below:
+### Type Checking and layout conversion

+When invoking the input-descriptor specialized model,  properties of inputs are checked against those of the input descriptor.
+If a non-`layout` property of one input mismatches with that of the corresponding input descriptor, a runtime error may be thrown.
+When the layout of an input tensor does not match the first element of the `layout` property tuple of the input descriptor and if the second element of the `layout` tuple is `True`, the system will transform the input tensor to match the specified layout.

+Consider the following example:

 ```
 myTensor = torch.randn([100, 200], dtype=float, device="cuda")
 # Type checking success: myTensor satisfy all properties of meta